 Parent(s)/guardian(s) and students aged 18 and older and students who have declared their independence must report all absences, late arrivals and/or changes to departure plans to the school in a timely manner.
-Where possible, notify the school in advance by calling the school and leaving a message on the attendance voicemail answering machine or emailing the school's attendance address, markvilless.attendance@yrdsb.ca
+Where possible, notify the school in advance by calling the school and leaving a message on the attendance voicemail (905) 850-5012 ext.101 or by emailing emilycarrss.attendance@yrdsb.ca.